shimmy1996/blog/content/posts/2014-02-09-linux-only-boots-under-recovery-mode.en.md

 Great, problem solved!
 Wow, very Mint, so Ubuntu.

-There is still another thing bothering me, though, that is I can only boot into system successfully without any USB devices plugged in, which is superc-onfusing.
+There is still another thing bothering me, though, that is I can only boot into system successfully without any USB devices plugged in, which is superconfusing.
 I will try to figure this out.